Java

 }

-The null checks have to go all over the place, and they get really annoying when optional data is chained, as in person.boss.address.city.
-What we WANT, though, is:
+These null checks have to go all over the place, and our code gets annoying and error prone when optional data is chained, as in person.boss.address.city.

 OptionalDemo.java